RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 3. Once labelling is done, the engineer "trains" a model on the new data and records an accuracy.
 Labellers do not observe this process.
 4. If labelling is perfect, the full bounty is received; if partially correct, a fraction of the bounty is received; if no labels are correct: no bounty.
 Labelling quality is signalled through the model accuracy that the engineer observes after "training the model".
 5. The engineer allocates a fraction of the bounty to the labeller.
 The labeller is notified of the amount they receive once allocated - but not the amount the engineer receives!
+6. The labellers are lied to by the game: they are told pay is "divided fairly according to AGI".

 Step five is where rational choice theory says the engineer should take all of the bounty and pay the labeller $\epsilon > 0$.
 That's where things get interesting...